 Buffalo Woman Pleads Guilty to Bank Fraud

-BUFFALO—U.S. Attorney William J. Hochul, Jr. announced today that Jayme Smith, 35, of Buffalo, New York, pleaded guilty to bank fraud before U.S. District Judge William M. Skretny.
-The charge carries a maximum penalty of 30 years in prison, a $1,000,000 fine, or both.
-Under the terms of the plea agreement, the defendant will also be ordered to pay restitution in the amount of $20,100 to the victims of the offense.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Adlyn Marie Echevarria Robles, 21, of Buffalo, New York, pleaded guilty to bank robbery before U.S. Magistrate Judge Leslie G. Foschio.
+The charge carries a maximum penalty of 20 years in prison, a $250,000 fine, or both.

-The plea is the culmination of an investigation on the part of special agents of the Federal Bureau of Investigation, under the direction of Special Agent in Charge Christopher M. Piehota.
+The plea is the culmination of an investigation by the Federal Bureau of Investigation.